Kampung Batu station

-Kampung Batu station is a Malaysian commuter rail and mass rapid transit (MRT) train station located in the west side of and named after the village of Kampung Batu (Batu Village) in northern Kuala Lumpur.
+Kampung Batu station is a Malaysian commuter rail and mass rapid transit (MRT) train station located on the west side of and named after the village of Kampung Batu (Batu Village) in northern Kuala Lumpur.
 It was built on the location of the disused colonial-era Batu Village railway station.
 The station is served by the KTM Batu Caves-Pulau Sebang Line and the MRT Putrajaya Line.

 Location and locality

-The station is located near Permai Ria condominium complex, which is part of the Batu Permai housing area.
+The station is located near the Permai Ria condominium complex, which is part of the Taman Batu Permai housing area.
 The station is accessible from Jalan Sultan Azlan Shah (formerly known as Jalan Ipoh).

-This station serves mainly the residents of Batu Permai, Pekan Batu, Kampung Batu Muda, PPR Batu Muda, Ampat Tin military family quarters and the Taman Koperasi Polis housing area.
+The station mainly serves the residents of Taman Batu Permai, Pekan Batu, Kampung Batu Muda, PPR Batu Muda, Ampat Tin military family quarters and the Taman Koperasi Polis housing area.
 The station is also accessible to Batu Caves and Sentul via bus services.

-Taman Metropolitan Batu, a local lake park is also situated nearby.
+Taman Metropolitan Batu, a local lake park, is also situated nearby.